elunna/hackem/hackem_changelog.md

 #### Necromancer

-- Make sure pickaxe is +1 (copy archaeologist logic)
 - Removed starting quarterstaff
 - Starts with a wand of undead turning
-- Starts with a robe (special dark robe?)
+- Starts with a robe
 - Removed starting scrolls
-- only start with 1 ring.
+- Only starts with 1 ring.
 - Enabled necromancer to reach expert in polearms (for access to scythes)
 - Necromancers now receive a +1 alignment bonus when digging graves, and will exercise wisdom if found a corpse.

 #### Undead Slayer

-- Starting jacket is always leather...
+- Starting jacket is always leather

 #### Yeoman

 ### Existing role changes

 #### Archeologist:

 - Starts with 2 spellbooks; can start with torch or lamp
-- scimitar and club moved from skilled to basic.
-Spear skill added, can be trained to expert.
+- Scimitar and club moved from skilled to basic.
+- Spear skill added, can be trained to expert.

 #### Barbarians: